syang-lab/homepage/_posts/2199-01-01-future-post.md

   - diffuse model
 ---

-Next post will be about applications of diffuse models on various tasks for instance super-resolution etc.
+The upcoming post will explore the applications of diffuse models across different tasks, such as super-resolution and more.